Ph.D. in Operations Research | NC State OR

 OR Theses and Dissertations

-If you expect to complete all requirements for the degree by the end of the semester or summer session, you should submit a Request for Diploma within the first three weeks of classes in the corresponding semester or first summer session.
-Forms for this purpose are available from the Graduate School.
+If you expect to complete all degree requirements by the end of the semester or summer session, submit a Request for Diploma.
+Do this within the first three weeks of classes in the semester or first summer session.
+You can get the necessary forms from the Graduate School.